Update

 • Instructions (required)

-• Create a project board using Github Projects or Trello.
+• Create a project board using Github Projects.

 • Translate each of the features that were written on sticky notes during the feature dump exercise into a user story in your project management tool.